 Sikonge was the last of the three FDCs to be supported by FUM, in 2004.
 It is smaller than the other two but still offers a good range of courses.

 Government responsibility for FDCs has now passed to the Ministry of Education from the Ministry of Community Affairs.
-Early in 2018 the decision was made to rebuild the Administration Block that was destroyed by the fire in August 2017 and Acting Principal, Mr Shilinde, says that work started in February.
+Early in 2018 the decision was made to rebuild the Administration Block that was destroyed by the fire in August 2017 and Acting Principal, Mr Shilinde, said that work will start in February but in fact it was delayed and has still not started.

 Major fire at Sikonge